white-rabbit-japan/SOM-vuepress/src/em/part9.md

 # 9 The Self

-::: warning NOTE
+::: warning WTF
-This is an early draft of part 9 of 'The Emotion Machine' by Marvin Minsky from July 28, 2005.
+This is an early draft of part 9 of 'The Emotion Machine' which Minsky shared with me prior to publication.
 :::

 **Known Issues:** _various formatting issues; images to be added; footnote formatting_